alextaaa/yandex-direct-api/README.md

 live: false, // optional; default is false.
 sandbox: false, // optional; default is false.
 version: 4 // optional; default is 4.
-url: 'http://url.com' // optional; instead of 'live', 'sandbox', 'version' you can put this.
-Considering for tests.
+url: 'http://url.com' // optional; instead of 'live', 'sandbox', 'version' you can put this for tests.

 ```